Kushim-Jiang/mongfontbuilder/README.md

 ## Documentation

-The project documentation is maintained in the [docs/](docs/) directory.
+The project documentation is maintained in the [docs](https://github.com/Kushim-Jiang/mongfontbuilder/blob/main/docs) directory.
 While it is not part of the Python package, it is built using [Astro](https://astro.build/) and [Svelte](https://svelte.dev/).
 It serves as a draft for the Mongolian UTN ([UTN \#57: Encoding and Shaping of the Mongolian Script](https://www.unicode.org/notes/tn57/)).
 The latest editor’s draft is available at [mongolian-utn.pages.dev/](https://mongolian-utn.pages.dev/).

 For contribution guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Data

-The source data for the UTN is maintained in the [data/](data/) directory.
-This data is exported to [lib/mongfontbuilder/data.json](/lib/mongfontbuilder/data.json) for use in the Python package.
+The source data for the UTN is maintained in the [data](https://github.com/Kushim-Jiang/mongfontbuilder/blob/main/data) directory.
+This data is exported to [lib/mongfontbuilder/data](https://github.com/Kushim-Jiang/mongfontbuilder/tree/main/lib/mongfontbuilder/data) directory for use in the Python package.

 ## License